feathersjs/feathers/docs/guides/basics/services.md

 </BlockQuote>

 If you went with the default selection, we will use **SQLite** which writes the database to a file and does not require any additional setup.
-The user service that was created when we [generated our application](./generator.md) is already using it.
-If you decide to use another SQL database like PostgreSQL or MySQL, you will need to change the database connection settings in the configuration.
+The user service that was created when we [generated authentication](./authentication.md) is already using it.

 ## Generating a service

-In our [newly generated](./generator.md) `feathers-chat` application, we can create database backed services with the following command:
+In our new `feathers-chat` application, we can create database backed services with the following command:

 ```sh
 npx feathers generate service